EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

         - **Enter a new environment name**: Enter a value, such as `dev`.
         - The environment for the `azd up` command ensures configuration files, environment variables, and resources are provisioned and deployed correctly.
         - **Select an Azure Subscription to use**: Select the Azure subscription you are using for this workshop using the up and down arrow keys.
-        - **Select two Azure locations to use**: Ensure both selected regions are same.
+        - **Select an Azure locations to use**:
-            - Select the Azure region into which resources should be deployed using the up and down arrow keys.
-            - Select the Azure region into which Azure OpenAI models should be deployed using the up and down arrow keys.
+            - The list of locations shown is where both Azure OpenAI models used in the application are available.
         - **Enter a value for the `resourceGroupName`**: Enter `rg-dev`, or a similar name.

     !!! info "Pre-deployment Validation Checks"